 People who love your brand will buy more from you.
 People who engage regularly with your brand values and messaging are more likely to choose your brand when they’re making a decision on where to make their next purchase.
 This is one of the most important benefits that community engagement strategies can bring.

-At Disciple, we offer a range of monetisation options: subscriptions, sponsored, in-app purchases and e-commerce.
-Our community platform gives you the tools you need to gather, engage and monetise your most valuable community.
-You can find out more here.
+At Disciple, we offer a range of monetization options: subscriptions, sponsored, in-app purchases, and e-commerce.
+Our community platform gives you the tools you need to gather, engage, and monetize your most valuable community.

 This is known as lifecycle marketing.
 And the more your customers come into contact with your brand, the stronger presence your brand will have in your customers’ lives.